leyldy/MLE_udacity_nanodegree/project-dog-classification/capstone_report.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 Jong Lee
 July 22, 2020

 ## I. Definition
-_(approx. 1-2 pages)_

 ### Project Overview
 Image identification and classification has been one of the most prominent and rising Machine Learning research areas.
 Examples include self-driving cars recognizing cross streets and people<sup>[1](#f1)</sup>, as well as medical radiology to analyze MRI and CT scans<sup>[2](#f2)</sup>.
 Among many cases, animal recognition has bee one of the foundational use cases which set the groundwork for other image recognition use cases.
 While there are a range of Machine Learning algorithms that can solve this image recognition problem, neural networks have been one of the most prominent algorithms with the rise in computing power and GPUs<sup>[3](#f3)</sup>.
 Neural networks perform well not only in binary classification but also in multi-classification problems, especially with large amounts of data and features, which is typical of many image recognition problems.
-In our project, we aim to illustrate the power of CNNs in classifying different dog breeds [dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and identifying breeds most resembling a given human image [dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
+In our project, we aim to illustrate the power of CNNs in classifying different dog breeds [(dataset)](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip) and identifying breeds most resembling a given human image [(dataset)](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Additionally, beyond training a CNN from scratch we wish to test the effect of transfer learning in training other image recognition models as well.

 ### Problem Statement